 You guys are my Facebook friends because I like to know what’s happening in your life with your careers, hobbies, family, partners, pets and children.
 I even like the creative / funny memes, photos or videos you post from time to time.

-You guys are really smart people which is why I’ve friended you in the first place and also why I’m going to take the time tell you these things.
+You guys are really smart people which is why I’ve friended you in the first place and also why I’m taking the time to tell you these things.
 You can consider this my rant.

 SECOND – Thoughts create reality.
-Have you ever been having a nice day and find out that recently a friend of yours died?
-And then your day sucked?
-Although it’s sad you lost a friend, their death didn’t make your life suck.
+Have you ever been having a nice day until you learn the news that someone you like died?
+In a moment things turn around and your day sucks.
+Although it’s sad they died, their death didn’t make your life suck.
 It was you changing your thoughts that changed your reality from pleasant to sucky.
 The same is true for the rest of your life.
 If you want your life to be pleasant, even Pollyanaish, it can happen in an instant.
 Just ask Power Ball winners.
 If you really want your life to be less negative, it’s completely within your power.
 Just turn off the input that’s feeding your mind with negativity – TV news, political talk radio and even Facebook.
 You’ll be pleasantly surprised how quickly your thoughts and life will improve when you choose not to participate in negative thinking.
-And for those scientific minded friends of mine who can’t change their thinking until a scientist tells them it’s okay to do so, go pick up the book Biology of Belief.
+And for those scientifically minded friends of mine who can’t change their thinking until a scientist tells them it’s okay to do so, go pick up the book Biology of Belief.

 It was a hot summer day on the streets of Lima, Peru.
 A mother and her three children parked themselves on a sidewalk with two boxes of penny candy.
 Like many young families around the city, they planned to spend this day as they did most days, waiting in the sun for the generosity of strangers to help empty those boxes.